nats-io/nats-architecture-and-design/adr/ADR-11.md

 after the first `Fetch(1)` a longer old style request is made with a unique inbox.

-Note: Each pull subscriber must have its own fetch request handler.
+**Note**: Each pull subscriber must have its own fetch request/response handler.
-The defaul implementation of new style request cannot be used for this purpose due to how the subject gets rewritten.
+The default implementation of new style request cannot be used for this purpose due to how the subject gets rewritten which would cause responses to be dropped.